Policy 5534.1 – Anaphylaxis

 1. All medication must be supplied in the original container.
 The label on the bottle must contain the name and telephone number of the pharmacy, the pupil’s identification, name of the practitioner, medication name, number dispensed, strength, dose, route, times or circumstances for medication to be given, special directions for storage or dispensing.
 Non-prescription medication must be in the original container with the directions on the container including pupil’s name.
 The prescribed medication shall be kept in a locked cubicle or drawer.
 Taking the medication shall be supervised by the designated school personnel at the time conforming with the indicated schedule.

-2. Anyone dispensing or administering medication under Board policy and these procedures shall record such action in a log kept in the school nurse’s or school office.
-This log will contain the recorded time the medication was administered and the initials of the person who was responsible for the administration of the medication.
+2. Anyone dispensing or administering medication under Board policy and these procedures shall record such action in a log kept in the District’s Student Information system.
+Documentation must contain the recorded time the medication was administered and the initials of the person who was responsible for the administration of the medication.

 3. Any unused medication at the end of the period for which it was prescribed shall be picked up by the parent/guardian after notification to the parent/guardian, or the medication shall be destroyed.